Mumbi11/alx-zero_day/0x03-git/README.md

- A readme for git projects
+ A readme for git projects updated